 Tip #7: Ask guests to rewear their favorite dresses, suits, etc. on your wedding day.
 Just include a note in the invitation under the “dress attire” portion.

 There are a few different options you can opt for here:

 - Vintage/Heirloom: You don’t necessarily have to buy a new wedding ring/band.
 Consider using an heirloom diamond/setting (if it’s been offered to you of course, don’t just ask your grandma for her ring!) and resizing it.
 Or see if your local jewelers offer vintage pieces.

 What We Did: I opted for a vintage engagement ring (my ring dates back to the 1940s and I love it!)
-I often wonder who wore it before and what their story was.
-I found it in store that carried only vintage rings.
+So fun to think about who wore it before and what their story was.

 You can forgo flowers altogether if you so choose, like I said, this is your big day and you can do whatever you want.

 But if you do, here are a few things to consider:

 - Explore your local options.
 Are their farms nearby that grow flowers?
 Check out the Association of Specialty Cut Flowers they will help you select flowers depending on the season + direct you to local growers you can support.

 - Use potted plants as centerpieces.
 Guests can take the plants home and/or you can plant them in your garden after your wedding day.

 - Donate your flowers to an organization such as the Full Bloom that recuts, repurpose’s and recycle’s donated, gently used flowers and turns them into beautiful bedside bouquets for patients in hospitals, hospice care, nursing homes, and other long-term care facilities.Another option?
 Bloomrent.
 Bloomrent will repurpose your flowers after your big day so nothing is wasted.
 Better yet, you also opt to reuse someone else’s fresh flowers for your centerpiece, this is 40-60% cheaper than traditional pricing!